JibbSmart/JoyShockLibrary/README.md

 *JoyShockLibrary.h* has everything you need to use the library, but here's a breakdown of everything in there.

 ### Structs
 **struct JOY\_SHOCK\_STATE** - This struct contains the state for all the sticks, buttons, and triggers on the controller.
-If you're just using JoyShockLibrary to be able to use JoyCons, Pro Controllers, and DualShock 4s similarly to how you'd use other devices, this has everything you need to know.
+If you're just using JoyShockLibrary to be able to use Joy-Cons, Pro Controllers, DualSenses, and DualShock 4s similarly to how you'd use other devices, this has everything you need to know.
 * **int buttons** contains the states of all the controller's buttons with the following masks:
   * ```0x00001``` - d-pad ```up```
   * ```0x00002``` - d-pad ```down```